-As well as the quality or robustness of the evidence, you should highlight gaps in the data, and applicability to New Zealand.
+As well as the quality or robustness of the evidence, you should highlight gaps in the data, and applicability to New Zealand or to your local area.
 It's a core part of providing free and frank advice.

-Not being clear about the strength of evidence can quickly get officials into the "damn lies and statistics" territory.
+Not being clear about the strength of evidence can quickly get officers into the "damn lies and statistics" territory.

 This sort of commentary is like "informed consent" in the medical system.
-It identifies the risk associated with the evidence and allows decision-makers to weigh those risks (and others) against the benefits they are hoping to achieve.
+It identifies the risk associated with the evidence and allows decisionmakers to weigh those risks (and others) against the benefits they are hoping to achieve.

-This can be woven into a risk assessment of the options (covered in Policy Masterclass 5: Taking chances with risk, distributed in 2016).
+This can be woven into a risk assessment of the options (covered in our earlier Masterclass No 5).